dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 ---

-# Endpoint protection settings for Windows 10 and later in Microsoft Intune
+# Create endpoint protection settings for Windows 10 and later in Microsoft Intune

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-The endpoint protection profile let you control security features on Windows 10 devices, like BitLocker and Windows Defender.
+The endpoint protection profile lets you control security features on Windows 10 devices, like BitLocker and Windows Defender.

 Use the information in this topic to learn how to create endpoint protection profiles.